briansunter/site/site/notes/sourdough.md

 Sourdough bread is bread made with a natural starter, as opposed to instant yeast or baking powder.

-Baking sourdough bread is a fun and scientific hobby.
-It requires quite a bit of planning, but the results are amazing.
+Baking sourdough bread is a fun and scientific hobby, and it requires quite a bit of planning, but the results are impressive.
 It's almost impossible to get never-been-cooled bread unless you [[cooking|bake it yourself]].

 ## Steps Overview